cosmicshubham/HTTP_ClientServer_Sockets_C/README.md

 ## About Project

 This project is carried out as a part of Network Programming Lab Assignment at MNNIT Allahabad.
-The description and requirements are mentioned in **question.pdf** file.
+The description and requirements are mentioned in **question.pdf** file. updated readme